-Our pillows are our best friend during slumber- they make us sleep more comfortably.
+Our pillows help us get a good night’s sleep.
 They keep our necks aligned with our bodies to avoid body pain and sleep loss.
-However, they can gather dirt, germs, bacteria, viruses, and saliva over time- causing unpleasant odors and making them unhygienic.
+Since we use them every day, they can gather dirt, germs, bacteria, viruses, and saliva over time- causing unpleasant odors and making them unhygienic.
 That is why you need to know how to disinfect pillows.

 Why do You Need to Keep Your Pillows Clean?